SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
+Here's a notable event that occurs in the USA on July 5th:

+- **Post-Independence Day Celebrations**:
+  - Many cities and towns across the United States continue their Independence Day celebrations into the next day.
+  - Increased community gatherings and barbecues.
+  - Fireworks displays are sometimes held as people celebrate the long weekend.

-Here are some significant events that occur on July 5th in the USA:
+Additionally, here are a few historical events that occurred on July 5th:

-- **Independence Day Observances**: Although Independence Day is officially celebrated on July 4th, many festivities and events can continue into July 5th, including parades, fireworks, and barbecues.

-- **National Potato Day**: July 5th is recognized as National Potato Day, celebrating one of the most popular vegetables in the country, often marked by food festivals and promotions featuring potato
+- **1852**: Frederick Douglass delivered his famous
 ### Positive Qoute
 ------
-"Chase your dreams and let your soul shine! ☀️✨🌈"
+"Every day is a new beginning.
+Take a deep breath, smile, and start again! 🌅🌟😊"